FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 # 1.1.1 Installation of verify_nexus

-Aside from read_nexus, there is a second functionality from pynxtools.
-This method is currently in development (Aug 2024).
-This function is called: verify\_nexus.
-Therefore, you have to use the development install, until this function is published.
+The `verify_nexus` function is currently under development (Aug 2024).
+Therefore, you have to install pynxtools from its feature branch until this function is published.
 Do this to install pynxtools with verify\_nexus

 ```